 In my preparation, I used eggs because I wanted to create a soup that had some character without overloading it with too many ingredients.
-I find it interesting that Asian Egg Drop Soup is so similar to this Italian variety, and how many cultures have many of the same tastes and traditions.
-What I think is so fantastic about this recipe, is how easy it is to prepare and how deeply satisfying its flavors, mostly because of its simplicity.
-The meatballs are steamed beautifully in a brothy bath of lacinato kale and chicken broth, while the eggs are stirred into striated strands upon entering the soup.
-The colors are mesmerizing, but it’s the flavors that are so memorable.
-This pot of soup is undoubtedly complete with the right combination of ingredients, and it’s one recipe, I will be making again and again, even when the weather warms up.
+I find it interesting that Asian Egg Drop Soup is so similar to this Italian variety, and how many cultures have many of the same recipes and traditions.
+What I think is so fantastic about this soup is how easy it is to prepare and how deeply satisfying its flavors, mostly because of its simplicity.
+The meatballs are steamed beautifully in a brothy bath of lacinato kale and chicken broth, while the eggs are stirred into strands instantly upon entering the soup.
+The colors are mesmerizing, and its flavors are so memorable.
+I will be making this again and again, even when the weather warms up.

 1 pound ground beef

 1 clove minced garlic

 2/3 cup panko breadcrumbs

 1/4 cup half & half or whole milk